 This book explains how to burn the fat through workouts while feeding your muscles with proper nutrition instead of starving your body in a non sustainable way.
-It proposes to lose fat is by improving your body composition rather than simply losing weight.
+It proposes to lose fat by improving your body composition rather than simply losing weight.
 Be advised, this is not a quick program; it’s a lifestyle change.

 My rating: 4/5 · I really liked it

 8 min · June 14, 2018 · Amazon

 To improve your body (getting leaner and healthier) you need to work on different areas.
 Achieving a very lean body is the result of a lifestyle change.